justin-napolitano/data-strategist-resume/project.md

 generatedAt: '2025-11-24T21:34:32.303Z'
 source: github-auto
 summary: >-
-  A LaTeX repository for creating professional resumes and cover letters with custom classes and advanced formatting options.
+  A LaTeX-based project for creating professional resumes and cover letters with custom classes and advanced features.
 tags:
   - latex
   - resume